okcoders/2018-spring-web-apps/class-01/README.md

 particular page, lookup information from a database and inject that into the html it sends back.

+This idea of server side creation of html pages was popular for a while, but soon a pattern emerged of relying more on the client to do the work.
+But, in order for the client to have the data from the database that is specific to a particular user, we have to send that in some format, and that is where json comes in, and ajax requests.

 So what is a web app?
 A web app is any suitably complex website.
 One can become complex by:
 - requiring a login and making the site different per user